anijitsahu/react-app-simple-dashboard/README.md

-# react-app-simple-charts-app
+# react-app-simple-dashboard-page

-A Simple Charts Application using [React JS](https://reactjs.org/docs/getting-started.html), a JavaScript library to make awesome UI by Facebook and [Chart JS](https://www.npmjs.com/package/react-chartjs-2) for plotting charts.
+A Simple Dashboard page using [React JS](https://reactjs.org/docs/getting-started.html), a JavaScript library to make awesome UI by Facebook and [Chart JS](https://www.npmjs.com/package/react-chartjs-2) for plotting charts.

 This application uses [React JS](https://reactjs.org/docs/getting-started.html) component oriented UI creation paradigm.
 All components are written in [JSX](https://reactjs.org/docs/jsx-in-depth.html) and ES6 style and are combined to get a single build for production purpose using [Webpack 5](https://webpack.js.org/concepts/).